Sample-Efficient Optimisation over the Outputs of Generative Models: Surrogate spaces searched by standard optimisation algorithms: details

 \section{Surrogate spaces searched by standard optimisation algorithms: details}

-\textbf{Goal:} We will now confirm that surrogate spaces enable effective LSO in high-dimensional latent variable models by deploying popular optimisation algorithms and compare how they perform in our surrogate latent spaces against the original latent space.
+\textbf{Goal.} We will now confirm that surrogate spaces enable effective LSO in high-dimensional latent variable models by deploying popular optimisation algorithms and compare how they perform in our surrogate latent spaces against the original latent space.
 Our methodology enables good or informative solutions to guide the search by defining a targeted space, which is to be reflected in the test task.
 We use the popular methods of CMA-ES~\citep{hansen2016cma}, BO~\citep{shahriari2015taking}, as well as random search.
 The objective function is to optimise the Pick score~\citep{kirstain2023pick} for generations of the Stable Diffusion (SD) 2.1~\citep{rombach2022high} model.
-Specifically, the model is given a general prompt (`A vehicle') and the objective is obtain high Pick-scores for a prompt sampled randomly from a grammar composed of three parts as `A <attribute> <vehicle type> <environment>', forming a million possible combinations.
+Specifically, the model is given a general prompt (`A vehicle') and the objective is to obtain high Pick-scores for a prompt sampled randomly from a grammar composed of three parts as `A <attribute> <vehicle type> <environment>', forming a million possible combinations.
 The grammar is given in Section~\ref{appendix:image_comp_benchmark}.
 The sampled target prompts are hidden from the methods, but implicitly conveyed via the objective function; the score as a function of the generated image.
 At our disposal we have $M$ examples for each part where the attribute, type, or environment match the target, but where the other parts are sampled randomly.
 This is to simulate the scenario where the practitioner has access to informative but incomplete solutions a-priori, having some of the target characteristics, but not all.
 This, per setup and sampled prompt, yields a number of seeds of $K = 3M$.
+The experiment is repeated 10 times; i.e. we sample 10 targets and their corresponding seed examples independently, and apply each optimisation algorithm and weight chart combination to these targets, producing 10 corresponding runs for which we report the median and the 90th confidence interval.
 For optimiser setups, see~\ref{appendix:optimiser_setups}.